iann0036/cloud9-sync/README.md

 ## Using Remote Terminal

 You can right-click on your connected environment and click the `Create Terminal` option.
 This will open a new terminal connected to your AWS Cloud9 environment.

-If you choose the `Create Shared Terminal` option, your terminal will be available to other online clients.
+Note that your terminal session may be available to other clients.

 ## Settings